makrai/notes/bamler17-dynamic-embed.md

 # Abstract

-* We present a
-  * probabilistic language model for time-stamped text data
+* We: a probabilistic language model for time-stamped text data
   * tracks the semantic evolution of individual words over time
   * represents words and contexts by latent trajectories in an embedding space
     * At each moment in time, the embedding vectors are inferred from a